Wout Weghorst: Loans to Beşiktaş, Manchester United and TSG Hoffenheim

 On 5 July 2022, Weghorst signed for Süper Lig club Beşiktaş on loan until the end of the 2022–23 season.
 He made his Süper Lig debut on 6 August in a 1–0 home win against Kayserispor and scored his first league goal on 21 August, with the opening goal against Fatih Karagümrük in a 4–1 win for Beşiktaş.
 On 7 January 2023, he scored a goal in his last match for Beşiktaş which ended in a 2–1 victory over Kasımpaşa.

 His loan to Beşiktaş was cancelled in January ahead of a loan to Manchester United, with a £3 million loan fee being split between Burnley and Beşiktaş.
-On 13 January, Weghorst signed for United on loan until the end of the season.
+On 13 January, Weghorst signed for United on loan until the end of the season, joining compatriot coach Erik ten Hag.
 He was given the number 27 shirt most recently worn by Alex Telles.
 On 18 January, he made his debut by starting in a 1–1 away draw against Crystal Palace.

 On 25 January, he scored his first goal for United in a 3–0 away win over Nottingham Forest in the EFL Cup semi-final first leg.
 On 26 February, he played in the 2023 EFL Cup final and assisted Marcus Rashford for United's second goal of the match in their 2–0 victory over Newcastle United.
 It was the first time in his career that he had won a trophy.
 On 9 March, he scored his first goal at Old Trafford in a 4–1 win against Real Betis in the Europa League round of 16.

 On 9 August 2023, he joined TSG Hoffenheim on a season-long loan.
 During his spell in Hoffenheim, Weghorst scored seven goals from 28 Bundesliga matches.